Lardo. |

 Good lard doesn't smell fleshy like a poor butcher stand.
 Although it is all fat, it doesn't smell oily like a bag of newly opened crisps does.
 It has a mild but definite sweet aftertaste and feels light in the mouth.
 Perhaps even lighter than butter.
 But that's me.

-Goes excellently with beer and I found out later, it's made with lard, salt and pepper.
+My favourite snack, is a savory one, from the southern parts of Italy.
+Goes excellently with beer and I found out later, it's made with lard, salt and pepper. |